Han Ji-pyeong: Portrayal

+Impact and legacy

-Reception and impact
+Reception

-Second lead syndrome and fandom divide

-The love triangle in the Korean drama Start-Up sparked heated debates among viewers, who split into two social media factions: "Team Han Ji-pyeong" (or Team Good Boy) and the main lead's "Team Nam Do-san".
-Han Ji-pyeong, who caused a severe case of "Second Lead Syndrome", had his supporters characterize him as a "green flag" figure, admired for his quiet acts of service and thoughtful romantic gestures toward the female lead, Seo Dal-mi.
-This preference was visibly reflected in a Naver Entertainment poll titled 'If I were Dal-mi (Suzy)?' where, as of November 30, 2021, Kim Seon-ho as Han Ji-pyeong secured an overwhelming 44,779 votes (81%) out of 55,005 participants.
-Consequently, the final episode led to disappointment among those who favored him as the endgame.
-The character even inspired the single "Siguro Nga" by the Filipino rock band Sponge Cola.
-Vocalist Yael Yuzon wrote the song, moved by Han's emotional journey and the sense that the character was headed for heartbreak with a lasting, "undulating kind of pain."

 "Han Ji-pyeong in Start-Up embodies all the strengths Kim Seon-ho showed in 2 Days & 1 Night, with an added layer of 'sharpness.'
 This sharpness doesn't come off as arrogant or mean; rather, it's a character who offers blunt advice with care, providing comfort in this era.
 In 2 Days & 1 Night, Kim Seon-ho is competitive but steps up to embrace the team at critical moments, playing a role that 'sets the stage' for others.
 His warm and stable character fits well in any group, so it seems his real-life image is being utilized in the drama as well."